View Components in ASP.NET Core MVC

 </div>

-With the above changes in place, run the application and get the following output.
+With the above changes in place, run the application, access the Home/Index URL and you should get the following output.

 Invoking the View Component in ASP.NET Core MVC

-Now we need to invoke it from another view file using Tag Helper.
-So, modify the Index.cshtml file of the Home controller as follows:
+Now, if you want to invoke the View Component using Tag Helper, then modify the Index.cshtml file of the Home controller as follows:

 @{